-Deletion from the section of the former language concerning partial performance "together with full compensation for any want of entire performance" makes no substantive change in existing law.
-The requirement that the plaintiff have substantially performed all conditions precedent, the dispensation for insubstantial failure to perform, and the requirement of compensation for partial default are all more fully covered by Section 3392.
+Deletion of the former language concerning partial performance "together with full compensation for any want of entire performance" makes no substantive change in existing law.
+The requirement of substantial performance of all conditions precedent, the dispensation for an insubstantial failure to perform, and the requirement of compensation for partial default are all more fully covered by Section 3392.

-MUTUALITY OF REMEDY IN CALIFORNIA UNDER CIVIL CODE SECTION 3386
+RESEARCH STUDY-MUTUALITY OF REMEDY IN CALIFORNIA UNDER CIVIL CODE SECTION 3386